3rd August 2017

 Big Major Cay, home to Pig Beach, is an uninhabited island in Exuma.
 During your visit, you’ll be greeted by over 20 pigs and piglets swimming in the shallows, enjoying the high life on the island.
 This cute colony eat, sleep, and swim here, whilst enjoying the attention from Bahamians and tourists.
 The story of how the pigs ended up living here remains a mystery.
 Some say they were left by a group of sailors, and others say they swam over from a shipwreck nearby.
 Wherever they came from, a holiday in the Bahamas wouldn’t be complete without seeing them.

 If you’re staying in Nassau, the capital of the Bahamas, you can get a small plane from there to Staniel Cay or Great Exuma, then a boat over to Pig Island.
 Though Big Major Cay is beautiful year-round, the pigs are usually away from the beaches and seeking shelter between June and November, the area's hurricane season.
-April to May is a great time to go, and a return flight from London Airports will set you back just over £500.
-Despite a common misconception, you can stay in the Bahamas without breaking the bank.
-Although there are a wide variety of 5-star luxury hotels available, you can grab yourself a lovely hotel in Nassau in April for about £70.00 per night.
+April to May is a great time to go, and despite a common misconception, you can stay in the Bahamas without breaking the bank.

 Thailand has some of the most famous beaches in the world, and it’s easy to see why.
 This tropical paradise has crystal-clear waters and bright white sands, giving the millions of tourists a reason to visit each year.
 However, it’s not just palm trees you’ll find on the beach.
 On the island of Ko Phi Phi Don, you’ll be greeted by hundreds of cheeky monkeys wanting to play.